Encore Restaurant Lounge

 This isn’t the full menu – but most of it.

-My server was awesome!
+A major part of why I enjoyed my food is because my server was awesome!
 She was so blunt and when I asked her recommendations she didn’t hesitate to say “no” or “yes” or “don’t get that” – I loved it!
 I just didn’t like the recommendations for the desserts… that was not good.

 **Recommendations: Crab Cakes, Boneless Beef Short Rib, Seared Halibut